 If you want to reach larger audiences and compete with bigger bars and nightclubs, using marketing automation is a great way to connect.
 A social media campaign can include attention-getting hashtags, provide discounts for intimate gatherings and promote drink and food specials that keep people returning regularly.

-Sports marketing ideas for your bar include supporting local professional, college and even high school team teams and alumni.
+Sports marketing ideas for your Changing Bar Marketing include supporting local professional, college and even high school team teams and alumni.
 Athletes strive to set new records of performance, so try these promotional ideas to set records of your own: